cx-language/cx/wasm/README.md

 ```

 `test-wasi-shim.mjs` compiles the committed fixture (`wasm/fixtures/smoke.c`,
-representative C* output) with the real `cc.wasm` on the real shim and runs
+representative cx output) with the real `cc.wasm` on the real shim and runs
 the result. `test-pipeline.mjs` additionally covers the shared pipeline
 stages with a mocked frontend. `smoke-playground.mjs` covers stage 1 with the
 real Emscripten build.